clartaq/md2d/README.md

 ## Some Not Entirely Successful Versions

-The directory `not-quite-successful` contains implementations in three additional languages: Janet, Pascal, and Racket.
+The directory `not-quite-successful` contains implementations in two additional languages: Janet and Pascal.

 All versions of the program run to completion.
 The Janet and Pascal versions produce results similar to the other versions, just not